Open Source Licences Wars - Revision 2

 I’ll start with a little history.
 Back when I got my first computer - an 8088 PC XT with two 5.25" 360 KB diskette drives, and no hard disk, I started programming in BASIC - first the one that came on the BIOS and then BASIC.COM or GWBASIC.
 (BASICA wouldn’t run on my computer, for some reason).
 Back then, I programmed mostly games and my friends and I shared tips and programs between ourselves.

 I took a long break from programming, and then started programming BASIC again - this time QBasic.
-Then I got my father to buy a C compiler and he bought me Turbo C++, which I used for somewhat more “serious” stuff than BASIC (though I still used QBasic).
+Then I got my father to buy a C compiler and he bought me Borland Turbo C++, which I used for somewhat more “serious” stuff than BASIC (though I still used QBasic).
 Back then I wrote two libraries-of-sorts - called CCalc (for various mathematical routines) and CSee (for graphics) which I intended to distribute as shareware.
 I don’t recall if I planned to include the source.

 I’ve now made them, and some other C code from that era, available as free and open source software under the Expat Licence.